 - Classic Motorcycles: including a rare 1904 Aurora (view the motorcycle gallery)

 - Veteran bicycles: including a penny farthings and a boneshaker (view the bicycle gallery)

-- Agricultural exhibits: Steam engine, working Chaff Cutter, living van and tractors (view the agricultural gallery)
+- Industrial Heritage exhibits: Steam engine, working Chaff Cutter, living van and tractors (view the industrial heritage gallery)

 Richard Shuttleworth’s DH60X still flies in The Collection’s airshows.

 Our exhibits are within six large hangars and the engineering workshop (EW not only to the public due to COVID 19).
 Follow the links below to explore the themes of each hangar.
 Please note, as Shuttleworth is home to a living, working collection exhibits sometimes change location.
 If you are looking for a specific exhibit, please ask our Visitor Centre team.